 A stay is not complete without sampling pepes ikan (fish steamed in banana leaf), satay ayam (chicken satay on bamboo skewers) or pisang goreng (fried banana) with ice cream.

-Groceries and beverages are charged at cost price.
+Groceries and beverages are charged at cost price plus 20% handling fee which is subject to service charge and government tax.
 Guests will be requested to provide grocery money in advance and the staff will do the shopping and keep the receipts for reference.
 To make the most of the kitchen and give staff time to shop, it is a good idea to plan meals the evening before.

 From the moment you descend the broad stone staircase that carves its way down the river gorge, Villa Maya Retreat will captivate you with its beauty and tranquillity.
 Jungle vines hang from mature trees, moss and lichen cling to carved statues and a waterfall cascades all the way to the villa hidden below.

 By the time you reach the villa it really sinks in that this is your own private paradise.
 A huge rust-red door swings open to reveal a lush and secluded oasis.
 Traditional thatch-roofed pavilions overlook the Penet River and clusters of towering bamboo, while a 12 x 5-metre swimming pool with timber deck provides the perfect spot to soak up the forest ambiance.

 With six stand-alone bedrooms (three with plunge pools), Villa Maya Retreat is perfect for families, friends or groups looking to share their holiday experience but who also desire privacy and room to breathe.
 Designed with space in mind there are plenty of places to take in the views and absorb the solitude; from the curtained relaxation balés to the secret garden alcoves to the sunset lounge at the river’s edge.